The edge of chaos: quantum field theory and deep neural networks: Introduction

 The remainder of this paper is organized as follows: in sec. \ref{sec:stat}, we construct the QFT corresponding to the general class of networks under consideration using standard techniques in statistical field theory \cite{helias2019statistical}.
 Specifically, we will obtain the partition function\footnote{For our machine learning readers, this is essentially the moment-generating function, with which we can -- in principle -- compute any observable we wish to know; see \cite{roCum} for a pedagogical exploration of these relationships.} describing self-averaging random networks, and derive equations for the correlation functions in the MFT approximation.
 In sec. \ref{sec:chaos}, we will construct the double-copy MFT system in order to examine the growth of correlations between different samples of networks from the ensemble.
 The edge of chaos is then determined by the point at which the largest Lyapunov exponent becomes positive, which yields precisely the criticality condition discussed above.
 In sec. \ref{sec:finite}, we go beyond the MFT regime, and consider the perturbative expansion of the full (single-copy) QFT.
 We first explicitly compute the tree-level propagator -- that is, the two-point correlation function in the absence of quantum corrections\footnote{Again, to preempt any sensationalist headlines that ``quantum physics explains deep learning'', we remind the reader that there is nothing fundamentally quantum at work: the language is meant to be evocative of the loop corrections with which physicists are intimately familiar, but these are purely classical corrections due to the cumulants associated with turning on interactions in a controlled manner.} -- identify the correlation length, and show that the condition for criticality precisely agrees with the previous MFT result, as expected.
 We then compute the first two correction terms to the two-point correlation function, which contribute at $\OO(1)$ and $\OO(T/N)$, respectively, for both linear (subsec. \ref{sec:linear}) and non-linear (subsec. \ref{sec:nonlin}) models.\footnote{Our analysis is phrased at the more general level of recursive neural networks (RNNs), which includes feedforward networks as a simple case.
 In the former, the total time $T$ serves as an infra-red (IR) cutoff, while for feedforward networks this role is played by the total length $L$, as in \cite{Roberts:2021fes}.} Here the use of Feynman diagrams vastly simplifies the computations: we will develop an elegant diagrammatic recursion relation, which enables us to sum the infinite series of diagrams at each order to yield a finite contribution.
 With the loop-corrected propagator in hand, we are then able to identify the finite-width corrections to the effective correlation length in the weak-coupling regime.
 We close in sec. \ref{sec:discuss} with some discussion and comments on future directions.
+For convenience, we have summarized the elements of the nascent \emph{NN-QFT dictionary} in appendix \ref{sec:dict}.
+Appendix \ref{sec:convo} contains some identities used in evaluating the Feynman diagrams encountered in sec. \ref{sec:nonlin}, while appendix \ref{sec:ohgod} contains explicit expressions for the loop-corrected correlation length for nonlinear models which were deemed too lengthy to include in the main text.